aselker/cooperation_emergence/reports/project_report_draft1.md

 The results of our first experiment show that, while the system is not totally deterministic, groups of cooperators do seem to expand if they reach a critical size of around 5x5.
 In contrast to Hashem et al., 5x5 clusters seem unstable; the other results are consistent with their findings.

 ### Experiment 2: Mutation
 Once we have established that a sufficiently-sized cluster of cooperators will spread across the biofilm, we investigate how these clusters can arise.
 In our second experiment, we remove the starting cluster of cooperators, and add a chance of mutation.
 Mutations can happen to the general fitness gene, the behavior gene, or both, as specified in the Overview.
+The silent-cooperator allele is disabled; no cell can mutate into it.

 #### Results of Experiment 2
 We expect the grid to be stably full of defectors, with a few cooperators occurring randomly but never spreading.
 This is in fact what we observe.
 It is consistent with Hashem et al.'s findings.